AverageBlank/URLShortener/to-do.md

 # TO-DO
 - Make it responsive
-- Make github look pretty
+- Make live preview

 # Finished

-- implement generate userid
+- Implement generate userid
 - Implement user table and userid functionality
 - Implement the custom url method
 - Implement the shorten url method for random using hashids(aka the id in the database)